anjanabalabhaskara/smart-grid-attack-synthesis-tool/README.md

 ## Comaprison of our tool with State of the Art

+1. The attack model in [7] tampers with one circuit breaker control signal to make the power grid frequency unsafe.
+However, there remains no guarantee and evidence in their work that the grid frequency will not return to its safety range in the attack interval.
+Our model on the other hand combines a Load Alteration Attack (LAA) induced by an RL agent with a False Data Injection Attack (FDIA) produced by the simulation-based verification tool S-taliro that formally guarantees that the grid frequency deviates quickly and remains out of safety range while maintaining stealth.
-1. We compare the attack model developed in our work with that of [9] for IEEE (5, 9, 14 and 39) bus test cases.
+2. We compare the attack model developed in our work with that of [9] for IEEE (5, 9, 14 and 39) bus test cases.
-2. We use the metric Time To Emergence (TTE) to evaluate our comparison.
+3. We use the metric Time To Emergence (TTE) to evaluate our comparison.
-3. TTE is the time from the onset of an attack sequence to the first time instant when the change in frequency (∆ω), in a power grid is out of the safety region [-5 Hz, 5 Hz] (refer [9]).
+4. TTE is the time from the onset of an attack sequence to the first time instant when the change in frequency (∆ω), in a power grid is out of the safety region [-5 Hz, 5 Hz] (refer [9]).
-4. An attack is considered to be more effective if it takes minimum TTE to push the grid frequency out of the safety range.
+5. An attack is considered to be more effective if it takes minimum TTE to push the grid frequency out of the safety range.
-5. The TTE metrics for the two attack model are tabulated below.<br />
+6. The TTE metrics for the two attack model are tabulated below.<br />
 ![ComparisonTable](https://user-images.githubusercontent.com/103938112/213844734-af3ce39d-4c57-4179-9d8e-3354a43c5823.png)

 6. The frequency deviation of power grid along with the TTE for the two attack models are demonstrated below.</br>